ror-community/ror-site/content/tutorials/_index.md

 {{% column-60 %}}

 ### Introduction to the ROR API
-Learn the elements in a ROR record and practice searching the ROR API in a browser using the `?query` and `?query.advanced` endpoints of the ROR API.
+Learn the elements in a ROR record and practice searching the ROR API in a browser using the `?query` parameter of the ROR API.

 #### [https://ror.org/tutorials/intro-ror-api](/tutorials/intro-ror-api)